fishtank1/learning-repository/modern-html-and-css/07-responsive-media-queries/Notes.md

 ### Media Queries

 Media queries allow us to apply different CSS styles based on various conditions, such as screen size, media type, or device capabilities.
 They are useful for creating responsive designs and supporting screen readers, speech readers, printers, and more.
+Media queries are restricted to viewport.

 ---